 Afghan Skunk provides a high that is initially euphoric and uplifting.
 Most users say that they remain clear-headed and focused, at least in the short term.
 However, as the indica effects start to take over, a deep feeling of relaxation envelops the user.

-The Afghan Skunk strain is reasonably potent, with an average THC content of 17.5%.
-The THC level can reach as high as 19% in some plants, so its effects can vary a bit in their intensity.
+The Afghan Skunk strain is reasonably potent, with an average THC content of 17%.
+Afghan Skunk’s THC content does not vary too wildly, with the highest known test result topping out at 18% THC.
 Inexperienced cannabis users should note that this strain can cause couch-lock and some adverse reactions.
 We will discuss these later in the ‘Possible Side Effects’ section.

 Afghani Skunk has the typical “sweet stink” associated with other skunk strain varieties.
 It has a similarly pungent and musky odor to its parent strain, Skunk #1.

 While its more potent and pungent odors dominate, Afghan Skunk’s buds also have a slight, subtle menthol fragrance.
 Infused with these aromas are earthy and piney notes, too, but these pale compared to its overall pungency.

 The Afghan Skunk strain’s aroma gives you a good idea of how it’s going to taste.
 Just like its fragrance, its taste is similarly pungent.
 However, it also has sweet floral notes, complemented by piney and earthy flavors.